Alastair Borthwick is the chief financial officer for Bank of America, and is a member of the company’s executive management team.

-The Commercial Bank, one of the firm’s eight lines of business, delivers integrated banking solutions to clients across Middle Market Banking; Real Estate; Healthcare, Education and Not for Profit; and Dealer Financial Services.
+Borthwick most recently served as president of Global Commercial Banking for Bank of America, a position he assumed in 2012.
+He led the Commercial Bank, one of the firm’s eight lines of business, which delivers integrated banking solutions to clients across Middle Market Banking; Real Estate; Healthcare, Education and Not for Profit; and Dealer Financial Services.

 Previously, Borthwick was a managing director and co-head of Global Capital Markets.
 In that role, he had responsibility for Equity Capital Markets, Investment Grade Debt Capital Markets, Leveraged Finance, and Global Origination for Rates & Currencies.
 Borthwick has also served as head of Global Investment Grade Debt Capital Markets.
 Borthwick joined the company in 2005, and spent the prior 12 years at Goldman Sachs.